Post-doctoral Fellow – Sjgrens

 Job Summary/Basic Function:

-We are seeking a Postdoctoral Fellow to investigate the repertoire, specificity, transcriptome and function of salivary gland and blood lymphocytes in the systemic rheumatic disease Sjögren's syndrome with the goal of increasing understanding of disease pathogenesis.
+The Farris lab is seeking a Postdoctoral Fellow to investigate the repertoire, specificity, transcriptome and function of salivary gland and blood lymphocytes in the systemic rheumatic disease Sjögren's syndrome with the goal of increasing understanding of disease pathogenesis.
 The successful candidate will receive training in retroviral TCR transduction, TCR deep sequencing and single cell RNA sequencing.
 Training opportunities for single cell RNA sequencing data analysis will be available but not required.
 The candidate will interact with other post-doctoral fellows and scientists working in the area of Sjögren's syndrome and other rheumatic and autoimmune diseases within the Arthritis and Clinical Immunology Program at the Oklahoma Medical Research Foundation.

 Ph.D., M.D., M.D./Ph.D., or DVM/Ph.D.